x2day/qoupee/README.md

-# *QOUPEE* - Retrieval Augmented Product Recommendation Assistant
+# *"QOUPEE"* - Retrieval Augmented Product Recommendation Assistant
 Our Retrieval Augmented Product Recommendation Assistant enhances online shopping by integrating `semantic search` with Large Language Models (LLMs) to deliver `precise`, `real-time` product recommendations.
 It reduces the time customers spend searching, even with `complex queries` like “I need an acne face wash for oily skin,” and supports `multilingual search`.
 The system `dynamically adapts to database updates`, ensuring up-to-date recommendations.
 Additionally, it can `integrate with existing keyword, review, and category filters`, further refining accuracy.
 The standout feature is its ability to refine queries and provide context-aware suggestions, offering a highly personalized shopping experience.

 Demo video https://youtu.be/Lo2gs1e_7LM